apache/metron/metron-platform/metron-common/README.md

   * Input:
     * string - The string to be prepended.
     * prefix - The string prefix to prepend to the start of the string.
-    * prefixes - Optional - Additional string prefixes that are valid.
+    * additionalprefix - Optional - Additional string prefix that is valid.
   * Returns: A new String if prefix was prepended, the same string otherwise.

 ### `PROFILE_GET`